microsoft/aitour-copilot-implementation-essentials/README.md

-# BRK410: Copilot Implmentation Essentials
+# BRK410: Copilot Implementation Essentials

 ![Session cover image with a bright "AI" text in 3D over a blue and purple abstract background.](img/session-cover.png)